hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 In perpetual connectors, care should be taken here to keep the `_account_positions` dictionary, used by the perpetual strategies, updated.

+!!! note
+    The `Position.amount` must be negative for short positions.

 Below are the function(s) called from within `_user_stream_event_listener()` when a message is received.

 | Function(s)                                              | Description                           |